julioacontreras/sintra/README.md

 # Sintra Project

-Is a open source project compose the services to create a scalable application.
+Is a open source project compose the services to create a scalable application write in typescript.

 ## Why?

 Can choose the services you need to create applications.

+* Each service is indepedent
+* The application service is no-code

 ##